 This guide will help you understand how to use Gospel Library as a tool to improve your gospel study at home, at Church, and on the go.

-Gospel Library is available on the iOS App Store.
+Gospel Library is available on the Apple App Store.

 When you leave the app and come back later, the app will remember where you were so you can pick up where you left off.
-Or you can use the back button or the drop-down menu to navigate somewhere else.
+Or you can use the back button, Home button, or drop-down menu to go somewhere else.

 There are a few tools available to help you study when you’re in a chapter or article.
 We’ll use Alma 37 from the previous section as an example.
 First, navigate to Alma 37.